Margin Calculator

 Worked Example

-Scenario: You buy a product for £42 and want to achieve a 40% gross margin.
+You buy a product for £42 and need a 40% gross margin.
 What must you sell it for?

 Sell Price = £42 ÷ (1 − 0.40) = £42 ÷ 0.60 = £70.00